Updated: Jul 31

 Q. Next Steps?

-A. There will be more parish-wide consultation and careful planning to ensure that we follow the process which the Diocese has in place for Church closures.
-We need to grieve losses, celebrate former communities and come together as one single community living our faith, stronger together!
+A. There will be more parish-wide consultation and careful planning to ensure that we follow the process which the Diocese has in place for church closures.
+As this recommendation goes forward to the archbishop, we need to grieve losses, celebrate former communities and come together as one single community living our faith, stronger together!
+Let us pray…